Proscaline: Use and effects

 In his book PiHKAL (Phenethylamines I Have Known and Loved) and other publications, Alexander Shulgin reports that a dose of 30 to 60 mg orally produces effects lasting 8 to 12 hours.
 The onset was not described, but peak effects occurred after about 2 hours.
 A typical dose estimate is 45 mg.
 Doses as high as 80 mg have also been explored.
-The drug has approximately 6 or 7 times the potency of mescaline, which itself has a listed dose range of 200 to 400 mg.
+The drug is about six times the potency of mescaline, which itself has a listed dose range of 200 to 400 mg.

 The effects of proscaline have been reported to include insignificant closed-eye visuals, sharpening of the senses, hyperawareness, relaxation and feeling at ease, deep feelings of peace and contentment, euphoria, no enhanced clarity or deep realizations, feelings of uninhibited eroticism, pain relief, drowsiness, intoxication and feeling drunk, irritability, restlessness, tremors, insomnia, difficulty with dreams, long-lasting residual effects, and no next-day hangover.